 Discussion

 Understanding the temporal dynamics (including the start, duration and end) of malaria transmission in a given location represents a vital input to optimising malaria control strategies, enabling interventions to be deployed at times and in places where they can have the most impact.
 Despite this, many outstanding questions remain surrounding the drivers of these dynamics, particularly regarding their dependence on the underlying ecological structure of a setting.
 Here we leverage a collection of temporally disaggregated mosquito time series catch data collected from across the Indian subcontinent in order to yield new insight into these dynamics and the comparative role of abiotic and species-specific factors in shaping them.
-Our results reveal extensive diversity in mosquito population dynamics, with the extent of this diversity varying dramatically between species and across locations.
-We show that this diversity can be broadly grouped into a small number of unique temporal patterns and demonstrate clear ecological structuring of these different clusters.
+Our results reveal extensive diversity in mosquito population dynamics, with the extent of this diversity varying between species and across locations.
+This diversity can be broadly grouped into a small number of unique temporal patterns and demonstrate clear ecological structuring of these different clusters.
 Together, these results have enabled a clearer understanding of the comparative contributions of biotic (specific specific preferences) and abiotic (the broader ecological structure of the environment) factors in shaping mosquito population dynamics, and, by extension, the temporal profile of malaria risk.